Caroní Municipality: Tourism

 Within the city are the parks of La Llovizna and Cachamay, with their natural waterfalls.
-Other local attractions are the Ecomuseu del Caroní, the Macagua II Dam, probably the only case of a natural waterfall diversion dam within a city.
-The fracture of the relief of this natural waterfall features two natural waterfalls: the Cachamay waterfall close to the city itself, with an impressive width of about 800 m although low, and the La Llovizna waterfall, with several waterfalls of greater height and great flow, although a little shorter.
+Other local attractions are the Ecomuseo del Caroní and the Macagua II Dam, probably the only case of a natural waterfall diversion dam within a city.
+The fracture of the relief of this natural waterfall features two natural waterfalls: the Cachamay waterfall, close to the city itself, with an impressive width of about 800 m, although low, and the La Llovizna waterfall, with several waterfalls of greater height and great flow, although a little shorter.
 In this last area, located on the right bank of the Caroní (near the old Mission Caroní, founded by the Catalan Capuchins), the Macagua I hydroelectric plant was built, diverting part of the river's flow and taking advantage of the natural unevenness of the relief.
 This dam was considerably expanded with a larger and higher reservoir, which gave rise to a larger hydroelectric plant, close to the existing one.